-Buying a home now could help you lock in a better deal on a loan and get a reasonable mortgage rate, especially as home values increase.
+Buying a home now could help you lock in a deal on a loan and get a reasonable mortgage rate.

-The same is true if you already own a home and are considering refinancing an existing mortgage.
+The same is true if you own a home and are considering refinancing your existing mortgage.
 However, when refinancing a mortgage, the math gets a bit trickier.
-You might need to determine your break-even point — when the money you save on interest payments matches what you spend on closing costs for a refinanced mortgage (a refi).
+You might need to determine your break-even point — when the money you save on interest payments matches what you’ll spend on closing costs for a refinance.

-To find the break-even point on a refi, divide the total loan costs by the monthly savings.
+To find the break-even point on a refi, divide the closing costs by the monthly savings.
 If refinancing fees total $3,000 and you’ll save $250 a month, that’s 3,000 divided by 250, or 12.
 That means it’ll take 12 months to recoup the cost of refinancing.

 If you refinance to a shorter-term mortgage, your savings can multiply beyond the break-even point.

-Keep in mind, of course, that the actual rate you pay for a purchase loan or refinance loan can also depend on things like your credit score, income, and debt-to-income ratio.
+Keep in mind that the actual rate you’ll pay for a purchase loan or refinance loan will depend on things like your credit score, income, and debt-to-income ratio.

 Recommended: How to Refinance Your Mortgage — Step-By-Step Guide

-SoFi offers fixed-rate mortgages and mortgage refinancing.
+SoFi offers fixed-rate home loans, traditional mortgage refinancing, and a cash-out refinance.
 Now might be a good time to find the best loan for your needs and budget.